fsantanna-no/ce0-old/README.md

 # Ce

-A simple language with algebraic data types and scoped memory management with move semantics (i.e., no garbage collection).
+A simple language with algebraic data types and scoped memory management with ownership semantics (i.e., no garbage collection).

 # 1. Lexical rules